Jasonzyt/Jasonzyt/README.md

 ### Hi there, I'm JasonZYT 👋

-🌱 A senior high school student
+🌱 A senior high school student & junior OIer
 ⚡ Also a developer of Minecraft BDS
 ❤️ I like 👨‍💻coding and 📷photography
 🏳️ No position: Just wanna be free, say what I want and do what I want